tektite-kz/zmk-ardux/config/boards/shields/corne_left/README.md

 # Corne - Left

-This directory contians the ARTSEY implementation for the [corne](https://github.com/foostan/crkbd). *Both* 5 and 6 column varients are supported.
+This directory contians the ARDUX implementation for the [corne](https://github.com/foostan/crkbd). *Both* 5 and 6 column varients are supported.